A reading from the gospel according to Luke 4:24-30:

 Reflection: Openness to receive God’s word

 It is often said that God works in mysterious ways.
 Sometimes He uses people who are close to us to deliver His message.
 At other times, He uses strangers and even nature to give us some signs.
 That is why we must be open and ready, at all times, to accept His message with faith instead of fury.
 It takes humility for this to happen.
-Many times jealousy, pride and sometimes plain curiosity get in the way in our acceptance of God’s blessings.
+Many times jealousy, pride and sometimes plain curiosity get in the way of our acceptance of God’s blessings.

-Many times too, we are hurt when we hear the truth about us especially if that truth is unpleasant.
+Many times too, we are hurt when we hear the truth about ourselves especially if that truth is unpleasant.
 That is why, we have the tendency to avoid or even drive away the messenger of God.
 Worse is to kill that messenger.
 It does happen to all bearers of truth.

 For further reflection, go here.